Techtonica/curriculum/web-patterns/web-patterns.md

 ### Check for Understanding

 Form small groups and discuss:
-   - What are Web Design Patter ?
+   - What are Web Design Patterns?
    - Why use Web Design Patterns?
    - What are the benefits of using a Web Design Pattern?
    - Which Web Design Pattern will you use for your personal site?